GAIA-UNIL/G2S/README.md

 ### Static deployment package

 `browser/deploy/` is a self-contained experimental preview bundle for trying QS before installing the local server.
 The local server remains the recommended production path and is expected to be roughly 5–10× faster for current workloads.
 After `make -C build wasm`, copy the contents of that folder to the document root of a static host.
 It includes the QS Lottie progress logo, local Lottie runtime, both Wasm variants, the worker/API files, full-size Stone and Strebelle in-page simulations, Python/MATLAB connection instructions, and a Cloudflare Pages `_headers` file for cross-origin-isolated threads.
+When isolation is unavailable, compatibility mode links users to the Cloudflare-hosted multithreaded preview.
 See [`browser/deploy/README.md`](browser/deploy/README.md) for the exact headers and CSP required by a production host.

 ## Server protocol schema